The Best Cloakroom Ideas for Your Home

 You’ll want every factor to be considered, so that it looks harmonious to the eye but also does the job realistically.
 Prioritising storage is especially important if you want a solution to having some of the smallest bathrooms.

 There are many ways you can maximise your storage space, providing an easy solution to a lack of space.
-Here’s some of our favourites, taken from sites such as Pinterest:
+Here are some of our favourites, taken from sites such as Pinterest:

 Solution 1: Install some shelving or cabinets